codez266/codez266.github.io/_posts/2017-05-29-viterbi-numerical-optimizations.md

 I'm quite excited to write about my recent set of investigations on a seemingly simple mini-project.
 Recently I wrote a small code for [Machine Translation](https://github.com/codez266/ai_iitp/tree/master/MachineTranslation) from English to Hindi using HMM Viterbi decoding.
-The code used word alignments from the [GIZA++](http://www.statmt.org/moses/giza/GIZA++.html) tool and after aligning the words in both languages, we get probability scores like:
+First I did word alignments using the [GIZA++](http://www.statmt.org/moses/giza/GIZA++.html) tool from parallel corpus and after aligning the words in both languages, we get probability scores like:
+Please note that this is not exactly a post on Machine Translation, as this is a very naive way to do that, but a discussion on using HMM POS-Tagger code for a crude MT project and using basic level optimizations to make it fast.

 |Src lang index|Dst lang index|Probability|
 |--------------|--------------|-----------|